AVSLab/basilisk/src/simulation/environment/solarFlux/solarFlux.rst

 Equations
 ^^^^^^^^^
-The flux is calculated by scaling the flux at 1 AU and applying the :ref:`EclipseSimMsg` ``shadowFactor``:
+The flux is calculated by scaling the flux at 1 AU and applying the :ref:`EclipseMsgPayload` ``shadowFactor``:

 .. math::